 Our five-week pre-sessional English language course is highly intensive and designed to help students adapt socially and academically before the start of the academic year as well as enabling them to meet the English language entry requirements for their chosen award.

-During the five-week Pre-Sessional English Language course you will receive twenty-five hours of taught classes each week with regular tutorials and a number of excursions.
+During the five-week Pre-Sessional English Language course you will receive twenty-three hours of taught classes each week with regular tutorials and a Saturday excursion (nine hours).
 Most materials will be supplied free of charge although you will be required to purchase one textbook at a cost of approximately £25 pounds.

 The Pre-sessional English language course will help you to develop your general and academic English language skills in four key areas:

 - Writing for essays, research reports and examinations